Artilleryjoe/Cybersecurity-Portfolio/README.md

 # Cybersecurity Portfolio

 This repository showcases several small projects for security automation, hardening, and monitoring.
 It combines Python utilities, Ansible playbooks, and a Kibana-based dashboard for visualizing scan data.
+More to come.

 ## Repository Overview